petros-d/docs/cloud/cli-release-notes.md

 astrocloud <command> # E.g. `astrocloud dev start`
 ```

-We strongly recommend that all users [install the Astronomer Cloud CLI](install-cli.md) and delete the `astro` executable from local directories as soon as possible.
-As of February 2022, `astro` will no longer be maintained by our team in the context of Astronomer Cloud.
+We strongly recommend that all users install the Astronomer Cloud CLI and delete the `astro` executable from local directories as soon as possible.
+For guidelines, read [Install the Astronomer Cloud CLI](install-cli.md).
+As of February 2022, `astro` will no longer be maintained by our team.
 With that said, the release of the Astronomer Cloud CLI does not have any impact on your existing Deployments or DAGs.

-### Improved Authentication Flow
+### New Authentication Flow

-Authenticating to Astronomer Cloud via the CLI no longer requires manually passing authentication tokens and instead consists of a simple, browser-based login process.
+The Astronomer Cloud CLI introduces an easy way to authenticate.
+Instead of requiring that users manually pass authentication tokens, the new CLI consists of a simple, browser-based login process.

-Notably, the Astronomer CLI is built with refresh tokens and does not require users to re-authenticate every 24 hours.
+Built with refresh tokens, the Astronomer Cloud CLI also does not require that users re-authenticate every 24 hours, as was the case with `astro`.
 As long as you remain authenticated via the Astronomer UI, your session via the Astronomer CLI will remain valid.
-Expect that you will be asked to authenticate to the Astronomer CLI only once every few months instead of on a daily basis.
+You can expect to be asked to re-authenticate only once every few months instead of on a daily basis.

 ### Improved Local Development

 Astronomer Cloud CLI v1.0.0 includes several improvements to the local development experience:

 - You can now run `astrocloud dev start` with [Docker Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) enabled.
 This resolves a [common issue](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857) where users with Docker Buildkit enabled could not run this command.
-- After running `astrocloud dev start`, the CLI shows you the status of your Webserver  Docker container as it spuns up on your local machine.
-Now, it's easier to know whether the Airflow UI is unavailable because the Airflow Webserver container is still spinning up.
+- After running `astrocloud dev start`, the CLI no shows you the status of the Webserver container as it spins up on your local machine.
+This makes it easier to know whether the Airflow UI is unavailable because the Airflow Webserver container is still spinning up.

 ### Additional Improvements

-- `astrocloud deploy` now shows a list of your Deployments in the order by which they were created.
+- `astrocloud deploy` now shows a list of your Deployments in the order by which they were created instead of at random.

 ## v1.0.4 (`astro`)